grandmaester/LearningGIT/Readme.md.txt

-This is a readme file
+This is a readme file and there is a difference now.
+Master got updates from user 2